ARMmbed/time_series_database_doc/time_series_database.md

 1. Click "Get Started", this will open a page to create a new API.
 1. Select "New API" and for API name enter `mbed time series database webhook`.
 1. Click "Create API" button.
-1. Click the "Actons" button and click "Create Resource".
+1. Click the "Actions" button and click "Create Resource".
 1. For "Resource Name" enter the text `webhook`.
 1. Click the "Create Resource" button.
 1. Click the "Actions" button and click "Create Method".